Discover how to address by visually inspecting, using a tire pressure gauge, adding air, checking for leaks, and practicing regular maintenance.

 - If the pressure is below the recommended level, add air to the tire using a compressor or visit a gas station with an air pump.

-By conducting a visual inspection and using a tire pressure gauge, you can easily identify low tire pressure and take the necessary steps to ensure your tires are properly inflated.
+By conducting a visual inspection and using a tire pressure gauge, you can easily and take the necessary steps to ensure your tires are properly inflated.
 Remember, maintaining the correct tire pressure is essential for your safety on the road and the longevity of your tires.

 Causes of Low Tire Pressure